foxBMS/foxbms-1/documentation/sphinx/software_documentation/modules/chksum/chksum.rst

 The |mod_chksum| is part of the ``foxBMS-Modules`` layer.

-This section describes the checksum feature in |foxbms|.
-For the toolchain/buildprocess of the checksum feature, see :ref:`software_documentation_checksum_tool`.
+This section describes the embedded part of the checksum feature in |foxbms|.
+For the buildprocess documentation on the checksum feature, see :ref:`SOFTWARE_DOCUMENTATION_BUILD_PROCESS`.

 The |mod_chksum| provides the capability to verify data integrity during runtime for multiple purposes (e.g., firmware validation and verification of